Contact Us

 Adjustments

-Adjustments are changes to inventory levels that are made outside of a stock take.
-This can be for a variety of reasons, such as correcting an error, accounting for damaged or lost inventory, or making adjustments for returns.
-It's important to have a clear process for making ad hoc adjustments, and to record the reason for the adjustment, so you can track and understand why inventory levels have changed.
+It's important to have a clear process for making ad hoc adjustments, and to be able to record the reason for the adjustment.
+If you can't, it will be hard to track and understand why inventory levels have changed.

 Shopify